Alzheimer’s Prevention Diet Plan: Which Foods Should You Eat and What To Avoid

 Moderate wine consumption may offer cognitive benefits when consumed responsibly.

 Red wine contains resveratrol and polyphenols, and observational studies suggest a J-shaped curve, where moderate alcohol consumption may be protective, while excess intake increases risk.
+No specific amounts for wine are included in the MIND diet guidelines, and each person should assess their intake and risk level individually due to the individual and often complex risk that can be associated with alcohol intake.

 5 Foods to Limit (Brain-Harming)